Table of Contents

 Industry Challenges

-4. Nearly three-quarters (72%) believe digital PR is more challenging in 2025 than in 2024.
-(BuzzStream)
+4. Three-quarters (75%) believe digital PR is more challenging in 2026 than in 2025 — a 4% increase year over year.

 But, I believe some of the best campaigns are born out of good competition.
 You can see some of those digital PR examples in our post.